The Real Winner Of This Awards Season Is Glenn Close's Dog, Pip

 Glenn Close is a living legend, and she collected a Best Female Lead award this weekend at the Independent Spirit Awards (ahead of a potential Best Actress Win at the Academy Awards).
-And she didn’t attend the ceremony by herself — she brought her best dog, Pip, with her as she strolled the red carpet in a custom suit by Sies Marjan.
+But she didn’t attend the ceremony by herself — she brought her best dog, Pip, with her as she strolled the red carpet.
 As you can imagine, Pip made the quite the wholesome splash.

 Close chatted with E!
 News about Pip, a Havenese pup who clearly makes friends wherever he goes.
 But when Close took to the stage to receive her award, Pip trotted by her side.
 “I hope you don’t mind that Pippy came up with me, he’s my date,” she began, and no one minded at all.
 He politely waited for Close to finish her acceptance speech, until he began rolling over on the stage.
 She could barely get through her speech over the oohs and aahs from the audience.
 Yalitza Aparicio (Roma), who presented the award, was beaming the entire time.